-The purpose of a site plan is to visualize all the structural elements on a piece of a land.
-It is an architectural drawing that clearly communicates a vision.
-It helps determine the best location for the driveway, lawn, deck or pool and determine which materials to use on each for the best overall design.
-A residential site plan can designate a theme or atmosphere to save time and manage the final project’s overall aesthetics.
+A site plan is an architectural drawing that clearly communicates a vision and includes all the structural elements on a piece of a land. .
+It illustrates the best location for the driveway, lawn, deck, or swimming pool and the materials that will be used to create specific features..
+When creating a residential site plan in Cedreo, a designer can select a theme or atmosphere to save time.

 A good site plan quickly communicates to the customer a beautiful visual of what to expect.
-Throw in a few extra details with lighting and let them see the design’s impact at different times of the day.
+Enhance the outdoor area with materials and landscaping, then adjust the sun angle to demonstrate how the completed project will look at different times of the day.

 2D Site Plans

-This design provides a clear, flat diagram of the layout of the property.
-Sometimes they will be color-coded to distinguish various areas.
+This design provides a clear, flat diagram of the layout of the property, and it may be color-coded to distinguish various areas.
 It is a simplistic design and the first step in drawing a site plan.

-A 3D site visual makes it easier to visualize the final product and shows the texture and contrast of various materials.
+A 3D site visual makes it easier to show clients the texture and contrast of various materials.

 It is the pop-up book version of the 2D plan.
-Images are rendered in a more immersive way that allow the viewer to fully imagine walking through the site once completed.
-This allows the client to see the structure at different times of the day and night, providing additional details that can not be viewed in 2D.
+Images are rendered in a more immersive way that allow the viewer to imagine walking through the site once completed.
+Designers can show clients how their home and landscaping will look at different times of the day, with details that cannot be viewed in 2D.

 3 Key Site Plan Considerations